 Instructions

-- While the cereal soaks, whisk the eggs, vanilla, sugar, salt, and cinnamon together until the sugar is dissolved and the mixture is a little frothy.
+- While the cereal soaks, whisk the eggs, vanilla, sugar, salt, and cinnamon together until the sugar is dissolved and the mixture is somewhat frothy.

-- Stir to combine, pour the mixture into the prepared baking dish, and sprinkle some extra cinnamon and nutmeg over the top.
+- Slowly pour the entire mixture into the prepared baking dish, and sprinkle some nutmeg and extra cinnamon over the top.

-- Place the baking dish into the center of a large roasting pan and carefully pour the hot water into the outer pan to a depth of about 1-inch.
+- Place the baking dish in the center of a large roasting pan and carefully pour the hot water into the outer pan to a depth of about 1 inch.
+This is your bain-marie (or water bath).

 - To serve, cut into squares for serving and top with whipped cream if desired.